 - Preach, lecture, or allow yourself to lose control of your anger

 - Make threats or issue ultimatums unless you intend to carry them out

 - Exclude the gambler from family life and activities

 - Expect immediate recovery, or that all problems will be resolved when the gambling stops

 - Bail out the gambler

-- Cover-up or deny the existence of the problem yo yourself, the family, or others
+- Cover-up or deny the existence of the problem to yourself, your family, or others

 Reference: Ferris, J., & Wynne, H. (2001).
 The Canadian problem gambling index: Final report.
 Submitted for the Canadian Centre on Substance Abuse.